-Small-scale farmers and neo-rural activists are particularly vulnerable in front of an increasingly invasive neoliberal ‘governance of transparency’.
+Small-scale farmers and neo-rural activists are particularly vulnerable in front of an increasingly globalised food system.
 Many of those who pursue sustainable lifestyles and produce quality food often find themselves in difficulties with tightening regulations regarding food safety and the technocratic demands in relation to the certification of standards, considered by many as favoring large industrial productions.

-The core innovation of our study derives from the attempt to shed light on the emerging diffusion of alternative and more democratic ‘participatory self-certifications’ of food products in Italy through a theoretical lens that combines anthropological writing on food activism with critical studies of policy.
-This will allow a renewed ‘political understanding’ of food activism, an understanding in relation to broader issues of governance, sovereignty and citizenship, rather than in relation to questions of identity and culture.
+The core innovation of our study derives from the attempt to shed light on how food sovereignty activism in Italy reappriates the “right to certify” food quality and safety.
+This will allow a renewed ‘political understanding’ of food activism, renewing the anthropology of food in terms of sovereignty and citizenship, rather than in relation to questions of identity and culture.

 NEWS, ACTIVITIES & EVENTS

 New Article: “Surviving in an Age of Transparency”.
 Based on fieldwork with small-scale farmers and food producers in Central Italy, carried out within the frame of the “Peasant Activism Project, a new article in “American Anthropologist” has been published.
 The complete article can be accessed here.

 We are pleased to announce the program of our 4th Political Imagination Laboratory, to be held from 30th September to 02 October 2022 at University of Perugia.
 This year’s title is “Utopias of Sustainability –

 The Sustainability of Utopias”.
 You can access the complete program here.

 Research Seminar: ‘The Promises of Utopia: A Political Ethnography of Food Sovereignty Activism in Italy’